Buy Property in Nerja

 Nerja is the noble pearl of the Costa del Sol — a town that has kept its Spanish soul.
 Prices are still relatively affordable compared with Marbella, and demand is rising.
 Homes with sea views and close proximity to the beach are the most popular.

-Property prices in Nerja
+Property prices when buying in Nerja

 Price levels in Nerja naturally vary depending on location, condition and views, but as a general guideline an apartment can be expected to cost 150,000-280,000 EUR, while a house typically falls in the range of 220,000-420,000 EUR.
 Villas with a pool and private plot start from 400,000-800,000 EUR, depending on size and distance to the coast.

-How to buy property in Nerja
+How to buy property in Nerja — step by step

 The process of buying property in Nerja follows the same basic steps as the rest of Spain: you need an NIE tax number, a Spanish bank account and an independent lawyer to check the property before you sign anything at all.